Confidence Intervals for Error Rates in 1:1 Matching Tasks: Critical Statistical Analysis and Recommendations: Conclusions and Recommendations

-We aim to provide guidelines for computer vision researchers on how to compute confidence intervals for their experimental results.
-To this end, we explored the popular methods for constructing confidence intervals for error metrics in matching tasks and evaluated their properties empirically and theoretically.
-Based on our findings:
+We aimed to provide guidelines for practitioners on how to compute confidence intervals for their experimental results. \editedinline{To this end, we explored the popular methods for constructing confidence intervals for error metrics in 1:1 matching tasks and evaluated their properties empirically and theoretically. } Based on our findings:

 \begin{enumerate}[\rm(R\arabic*)] \item \ul{We recommend the use of Wilson intervals with adjusted variance}.
 They generally achieve coverage close to the nominal level.
 For large error metrics relative to sample size, the vertex and double-or-nothing bootstrap methods can be considered as good alternatives. \item \ul{We strongly advise against using naive Wilson intervals, subsets, and two-level bootstrap techniques}.
 They fail to achieve nominal coverage and may lead to incorrect inferences. \end{enumerate}